 So, what can you do to re-engage with the disengaged?

 Here are four strategies you can easily deploy now to motivate disengaged employees in your organization.

 1. Get Managers On Board

-If you want to motivate staff and reconnect with the disengaged specifically, then it has to start with line managers.
+If you want to motivate staff and reconnect with the disengaged specifically, then take a hard look at your internal communications approach.
+And that has to start with line managers.
 The evidence suggests that managers account for over 70 percent of the variance in employee engagement.
 An employee’s day-to-day experience of the company and their jobs is largely dictated by the employee-manager relationship.

 The best managers display a range of attributes and behaviors including the following: